Search for instant answers to common support and billing questions

 • Windows: %windir%\system32\drivers\etc\hosts

-Editing your local hosts file is straightforward since all operating systems follow the same syntax.
-First, enter the IP address you want to mask, then add a space, and finally, type the hostname you wish to masquerade.
+Editing your local hosts file is simple, as all operating systems use the same syntax.
+Start by entering the IP address you want to mask, followed by a space, and then type the hostname you want to masquerade.

-You can edit these with any text editor (although you may need to elevate your privileges in order to do so).
+You can make these changes with any text editor, though you might need to elevate your privileges to do so.

-If an easy-to-use GUI is more your style, here are a couple of handy tools we recommend to use in order to make the job easier.
+If you prefer using a graphical user interface (GUI), here are a couple of helpful tools we recommend to make the process easier.

 Helm (macOS)